vsantjr/IDeepS/README.md

 There are several [node configurations](https://sdumont.lncc.br/machine.php?pg=machine#) but here we show only the nodes the IDeepS project uses:

 - **B715**.
 198 B715 computing nodes (thin node) where each node has 2 x Intel Xeon E5-2695v2 Ivy Bridge CPU, 2 x NVIDIA K40 GPUs, and 64 GB of RAM;
 - **AI**.
-1 artificial intelligence (AI) node with 2 x Intel Xeon Skylake Gold 6148, 8 x NVIDIA Tesla V100 GPUs with NVLink, and 384 GB RAM;
+1 artificial intelligence (AI) node with 2 x Intel Xeon Skylake Gold 6148, 8 x NVIDIA Tesla V100 GPUs with NVLink, and 384 GB of RAM;
 - **BSeq**.
 94 Bull Sequana X1120 computing nodes where each has 2 x Intel Xeon Skylake 6252 CPU, 4 x NVIDIA Volta V100 GPUs, and 384 GB of RAM.